 People on a budget: These are typically the most affordable of all microwaves, making them ideal for a student moving into a dorm room or a young couple just starting out.

-These models install above your cooking area, whether a range or a cooktop, and double as range hoods.
+Over-the-range microwave models install above your cooking area, whether a range or a cooktop, and double as range hoods.

 Over-the-range microwaves are best for…